- Log in to post comments

 Probably every educator can relate to the missteps teachers made during the first few weeks of teaching remotely.
 Maybe you were guilty of holding up a textbook to the computer camera to show your students a picture that they couldn’t see clearly or maybe you created screenshots that were hard for some students to read.

-Almost two years later, we’ve learned better ways to approach synchronous online learning.
+Since then we’ve learned better ways to approach synchronous online learning.
 Instead of trying to use a physical textbook, most educators have learned to share information through the district learning management system, a Google Form or another platform.

 In the beginning, says Nathan D. Lang-Raad, Ed.D., teachers tried to replicate in-person teaching over Zoom.
 “Students had trouble grappling with that because they weren’t given opportunities to do hands-on learning while the teachers showed the textbook on camera.”

 Lang-Read and James V. Witty, Ed.D, Esq., literally wrote the book on how to teach more effectively using blended instruction.
 The Boundless Classroom: Designing Purposeful Instruction for Any learning Environment is a practical guide to lesson design in in-person, virtual or blended environments.

 Here are a few tips from the pros for whatever classroom model you use: